unlistedphenomena/nexuswizz/src/content/guides/how-to-revoke-token-access/index.md

 Once you are on the website, click on “Connect wallet”.
 The website should prompt you to connect your wallet.

 Make sure you use the same network in your wallet and website.
 You will only see smart contracts related to the network selected.
-For example, if you connect to Ethereum Mainnet, you will only see Ethereum contracts, not contracts from other chains such as Polygon.
+For example, if you connect to nexus Mainnet, you will only see nexus contracts, not contracts from other chains such as Polygon.

 ## Step 3: Select a smart contract you wish to revoke